grpc/grpc.io/content/docs/guides/error.md

 There are important considerations to be aware of when deciding whether to use such an extended error model, however, including:

-  * library implementations of the extended error model may not be consistent across languages in terms of requirements for and expectations of the error details payload
+- Library implementations of the extended error model may not be consistent across languages in terms of requirements for and expectations of the error details payload
-  * existing proxies, loggers, and other standard HTTP request processors don't have visibility into the error details and thus wouldn't be able to leverage them for monitoring or other purposes
+- Existing proxies, loggers, and other standard HTTP request processors don't have visibility into the error details and thus wouldn't be able to leverage them for monitoring or other purposes
-  * additional error detail in the trailers interferes with head-of-line blocking, and will decrease HTTP/2 header compression efficiency due to more frequent cache misses
+- Additional error detail in the trailers interferes with head-of-line blocking, and will decrease HTTP/2 header compression efficiency due to more frequent cache misses
-  * larger error detail payloads may run into protocol limits (like max headers size), effectively losing the original error
+- Larger error detail payloads may run into protocol limits (like max headers size), effectively losing the original error

 ### Error status codes